Garrana/azure_arc/README.md

 * [Integrate Azure Sentinel with Azure Arc enabled Servers](azure_arc_servers_jumpstart/docs/arc_azuresentinel.md)

-## optional - Azure Arc enabled Kubernetes
+## optional Lab - Azure Arc enabled Kubernetes

 The below deployment options are focused on Azure Arc enabled Kubernetes.
 They are designed to quickly spin up a Kubernetes cluster that is ready to be projected in Azure Arc and ready for use with Azure native tooling.